The EU Migration Pact: The Bad, the Worse, the Ugly

 Now it is worth adding that the European Union is already in a new migrant crisis.
 The Centre for Migration Policy Development (ICMPD) is expecting migration to Europe to increase drastically in 2024.

 Between 2022 and 2023 asylum applications increased by 21.2%, to well over a million people.
-Most of these asylum claimants are unskilled non-White immigrants moving for economic reasons, not out of fear for their lives.
+Most of these asylum claimants are unskilled non-Western immigrants moving for economic reasons, not out of fear for their lives.

 Hundreds of thousands of so-called asylum seekers originate from India, Pakistan, China, Colombia and Venezuela.
 Countries that are at peace and distant from Europe.